RedX1000/OpenLogger/README.md

 OpenLogger: A free, open-source clue logger for Alt1.
-Currently being transferred to new TS webpack: https://github.com/RedX1000/OpenLoggerTS
+Currently in development.

 Discord: RedX1000#3655